Best Wool Socks Reviewed

 One common mistake novice athletes do is to use clothing with a high percentage of cotton.
 It is understandable, though, since most drawers are laden with cotton clothing.
 However, this fabric absorbs moisture and holds onto it.
 The resulting wetness leads to painful blisters inside socks.
-Therefore, cotton is an absolute no for outdoors use, where you will likely sweat.
+Therefore, cotton is an absolute no for outdoor use, where you will likely sweat.

 When choosing running socks, go for those made with synthetic materials like polyester and acrylic.
 However, such fabrics cannot beat the features wool has to offer.
 With wool, moisture is pulled away from your skin, keeping your feet dry and comfortable, just like synthetics.
-What wool has up its sleeve is that you can also use it in extremely cold weather conditions without it losing its functionality, has natural antimicrobial features and offers plush softness?
+What wool has up its sleeve is that you can also use it in extremely cold weather conditions without it losing its functionality, has natural antimicrobial features, and offers plush softness?

 q: How do socks affect my running?